JetBrains/kotlin-web-site/docs/topics/kotlin-ide.md

 Read more about IntelliJ IDEA in the [official documentation](https://www.jetbrains.com/help/idea/discover-intellij-idea.html).

+## Fleet

+[JetBrains Fleet](https://www.jetbrains.com/fleet/) is a polyglot IDE that provides advanced support for Kotlin and a streamlined experience for Kotlin developers.

+You can use Fleet as a code editor to quickly make targeted edits, or turn on Smart Mode and transform it into a full-fledged IDE with code intelligence features.

+On top of that, with Fleet, you can quickly open and run Kotlin Multiplatform projects targeting the Android, iOS, and desktop platforms (Fleet's Smart Mode selects the appropriate code-processing engine).
+The IDE supports testing and debugging your code on all the platforms your project targets.
+You can also navigate between Kotlin Multiplatform code and code written in other languages interoperable with Kotlin.

+See the [Use Fleet for Multiplatform development](fleet.md) tutorial to get started.

+The Kotlin Multiplatform support in Fleet is still in the early stages of development.
+You may face issues and limitations, but we're committed to fixing them based on [your feedback](fleet.md#leave-feedback).

 ## Android Studio

 [Android Studio](https://developer.android.com/studio) is the official IDE for Android app development,